theseus-os/Theseus/book/src/build_process.md

 Theseus does not use features extensively because it is structured as many small crates in one overarching virtual workspace.
 In this form, you cannot easily set one feature for a target crate across multiple dependent crates at the same time, e.g., using a single command-line argument; instead, you must individually change the Cargo.toml specification of *every single crate* that depends on that target crate.

-Thus, we use the `cfg` blocks instead of `features.
+Thus, we use the `cfg` blocks instead of `features`.

 That being said, Theseus does choose which features it wants to use when bringing in dependencies on third-party crates, but this is minimal and only occurs for a few dependencies.
+Typically, features are only specified in order to choose a `no_std` version of a crate, i.e., telling that crate to use the Rust `core` library instead of the standard library.